mndillon/toki-pona-nanpa-linja-n/README.md

 - Numeric Cartouche [nanpa en ... nanpa]
 - Abbreviated Cartouche: [nanpa ... nanpa]
 - Abbreviation #~: None (There is no 'n' or no 'e' in the nanpa-linja-n abbreviation)
+- Abbreviated cartouches are numeric cartouches with the interior words 'nena', 'en' and 'open' removed for clarity of rendering.
+- Abbreviated cartouches are pronounced in exactly the same way as the corresponding full numeric cartouche, they only facilitate clearer rendering.
 - Notes: A long nanpa-linja-n proper name will usually be split into separate words at numeric punctuation, each separate word will start with a capital letter
 - the final -n is always appended to the final nanpa-linja-n proper name word.